varan2030/dashboard/README.md

 ### Overview

+- The application was created on Angular 7.

 - The Angular dashboard component query node.js backend using Socket.IO to query the application status.

 - The Node.JS backend will return randomly initialized JSON data represent the overall status of each application     [ {“name”: “app1”, “status” : “Critical”}, ..etc